usnistgov/ejsonschema/README.md

 ## Dependencies

-The xjsonschema library has the following dependencies:
+The ejsonschema library has the following dependencies:

-   * python 2.7.x  (python 3.x not yet supported)
+   * python > 3.8.x  (python 2.7.x is being deprecated)
    * jsonschema 2.5.x or later
-   * jsonspec 0.9.16 or later
+   * json-spec 0.9.16 or later
    * requests

 In addition, the testing framework uses py.test.